dbarbella/analogy/2018/readme.md

 The sample data is taken from sampleTraining.csv.
 There are only some samples as I am developing the algorithm.
 To modify the batch, refer to variable lower_tie and upper_tie.
 The lower end min is 1 and the upper end maximum is 157

+To run an arbitrary text, user needs to make a CSV file with this format:
+"ID", "Sentence"
+And replace the path to the CSV into the open file function.